cedmax/advent-of-code/2018/17/Readme.md

 <h2>--- Day 17: Reservoir Research ---</h2><p>You arrive in the year 18.
-If it weren&apos;t for <span title="Continuity!">the coat</span> you got in 1018, you would be very cold: the North Pole base hasn&apos;t even been constructed.</p>
+If it weren't for <span title="Continuity!">the coat</span> you got in 1018, you would be very cold: the North Pole base hasn't even been constructed.</p>
-<p>Rather, it hasn&apos;t been constructed <em>yet</em>.
-The Elves are making a little progress, but there&apos;s not a lot of liquid water in this climate, so they&apos;re getting very dehydrated.
-Maybe there&apos;s more underground?</p>
+<p>Rather, it hasn't been constructed <em>yet</em>.
+The Elves are making a little progress, but there's not a lot of liquid water in this climate, so they're getting very dehydrated.
+Maybe there's more underground?</p>
 <p>You scan a two-dimensional vertical slice of the ground nearby and discover that it is mostly <em>sand</em> with veins of <em>clay</em>.
 The scan only provides data with a granularity of <em>square meters</em>, but it should be good enough to determine how much water is trapped there.
 In the scan, <code>x</code> represents the distance to the right, and <code>y</code> represents the distance down.
 There is also a <em>spring of water</em> near the surface at <code>x=500, y=0</code>.
 The scan identifies <em>which square meters are clay</em> (your puzzle input).</p>
 <p>For example, suppose your scan shows the following veins of clay:</p>
 <pre><code>x=495, y=2..7